 How to apply?

 All documents to be uploaded on the platform need to be in English language.
-If the original version of the documents is not in English, you must upload it with a certified English translation.
+If the original version of the documents is not in English, you must upload it combined with a certified English translation.

-1. CV
+- CV

-3. Academic degree and transcripts of all university studies with translation into English, i.e. Bachelor, Master or equivalent.
+- Academic degree and transcripts of all university studies with translation into English, i.e. Bachelor, Master or equivalent.
 If the degree is due to be obtained after the deadline, a certificate from the institution indicating the situation of the student and the expected date of graduation must be provided

 - a certificate from the candidate's place of work, study or training issued by the employer or institution in question